 Step 1 – Log Into Your Google Account

 If you don’t have a Google account, create one.
 Google lets you access many free services with one username and password.
-If you use Gmail, post videos to YouTube, run Adwords or have a GooglePlus page, then you should already have a Google account set up.
+If you use Gmail, post videos to YouTube, run Adwords or have a GooglePlus page, then you should already have a Google account.

-(A Google account lets you access dozens of services like Google Alerts)
+(Use your Google Account to access great services like Google Alerts)

 You can still set up Google Alerts without accessing your Google Account, but this gives you fewer configuration options (e.g. you can’t receive Google Alerts via RSS, only email).